bshantam97/GAN-Architectures/README.md

 ### Dataset Used
 The dataset used to train the Generative adversarial networks was the celeba dataset which is a large scale face attributes dataset with more than 200K Celebrity faces.

+### Visualizations

+All the visualizations pertaining to the generation of fake images and the Generator-Discriminator loss curves will be carried out in tensorboard.